abhisheksdtu/interview-preparation/Striver/DSA/Greedy Algorithms/revision.md

 ### 1.3 Jump Game I [[Back to Easy](#easy)]
 **Problem Statement**
+You are given an integer array nums.
+You are initially positioned at the array's first index, and each element in the array represents your maximum jump length at that position.

-Determine if you can reach the last index given max jump lengths at each position.
+Return true if you can reach the last index, or false otherwise.

 _Link:_ [LeetCode 55](https://leetcode.com/problems/jump-game/)

 **Examples**
 ```
-Input: nums = [2,3,1,1,4]  Output: true
+Input: nums = [2,3,1,1,4]
+Output: true
+Explanation: Jump 1 step from index 0 to 1, then 3 steps to the last index.
 ```
 ```
-Input: nums = [3,2,1,0,4]  Output: false
+Input: nums = [3,2,1,0,4]
+Output: false
+Explanation: You will always arrive at index 3 no matter what.
+Its maximum jump length is 0, which makes it impossible to reach the last index.
 ```

 **Constraints**